 5) you sweat so much you don’t even have to go to the bathroom;

 6) It is so hot Pho (beef noodle soup) is not even an option.
 And you know how Hanoians love Pho (!);

 The heat makes doing anything a chore.
 Almost no one wants to get down to the streets when the sun is up.
 That’s why when sundown, people compensate for it by crowding up the city.

 Lakes, St. Joseph Cathedral and the old quarter are among the busiest spots of the city at night.
 After a long sunny day, some people gather with friends for a beer or iced tea, some exercise around breezy lakes, and others just take out their scooters and wander the city.
 Whatever the activity is, just getting out of the house for some fresh air and cool wind is enough to refresh the mind and body for the next same cycle.

 After reading all of the above, you might have figured that summer is not the best time to come to Hanoi.
 Definitely!
 However, the good news is you will always be welcome here and if you accept the heat, you might be surprised of how much Hanoi you’ll get.
 We Hanoikids would love to assist you with your summertime spent here, that is the purpose and also theme of this Summer Milkshake series – how to deal with Hanoi kinky summer.
 Keep waiting for more.
 Meanwhile remember to stay hydrated and sun proof.

-In addition, To enjoy the most beautiful sightseeings in Vietnam by your eyes, you can see some itineraries below Halong Bay Cruises – Hanoi Tour – Vietnam Tours – Sapa Tours – Package Tours or book a private car to discover where ever you want to enjoy the Vietnamese taste.
+To enjoy the most beautiful sightseeings in Vietnam by your eyes, you can see some itineraries below Halong Bay Cruises – Hanoi Tours – Vietnam Tours – Sapa Tours – Package Tours – or book a private car to discover where ever you want to enjoy the Vietnamese taste.